Roiabr/Head-CT-hemorrhage-detection/README.md

 * Tensorflow (pip install tensorflow)
 * Keras (pip install keras)
 ### About the project:
-We chose to extract the features from the images in 2 ways:
-* Image histogram
-* Image resize + flatten
 We examined the results of the following classifiers:
 * KNN - with the euclidean distance
 * KNN - with earth mover distance